matinraayai/Luthier/docs/ToolCompileDriver-Phase0-Inventory.md

   `hipv4-amdgcn-amd-amdhsa--gfxN[:feat±[:feat±]]` (LLVM AMDGPU
   target-ID feature syntax — see "Bundle label format" below).

-The loader's `DeviceToolCodeLoader::parseOffloadBundle` reads this with `llvm::object::OffloadBundleFatBin::create`, walks the entries, and extracts each AMDGCN slice's bytes.
+The loader's `DeviceToolCodeParser::parseOffloadBundle` reads this with `llvm::object::OffloadBundleFatBin::create`, walks the entries, and extracts each AMDGCN slice's bytes.
 Each slice carries the `SubtargetMarkerPass`-emitted `__luthier_subtarget` ELF symbol that the